What is Shizenha-Kintsugi®?

 Artifacts excavated from the Oshyoro-Doba site / Otaru City Museum

-From the Kusado Sengen-cho Site, a medieval market town buried by floods during the Muromachi period, archaeologists have found ceramics repaired with urushi and evidence of Urushi workshops.
+From the Kusado Sengen-cho Site, a medieval market town buried by floods during the Muromachi period, archaeologists have found ceramics repaired with urushi and evidence of urushi workshops.

 Since Kusado Sengen-cho was a marketplace, it shows that urushi was a familiar and widely used material.